schweizp/XP_Cockpit_T1/README.txt

 Implemented and tested:
 - pushbuttons all working
 - rotary switch all working
+- LCD all working
+- encoders all working

 Implemented but not tested yet:
-- LCD
-- encoders

 Not working:
-- LCD (hardware problem --> not connected VEE Pin)